Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drone No-Fly Zone Act

-Establishes or clarifies drone no-fly zones within Illinois.
-Specific provisions not detailed in available legislative summaries.
+Proposed legislation to establish drone no-fly zones in Illinois.
+Specific provisions unclear from available legislative sources.

 Last action: February 6, 2025